Custom PHP Assignments

 Assign to certain domain referer

-The Referrer Assignment is available as a standalone assignment.
+The Referrer Condition is available as a standalone condition.

 // Comma separated list of allowed domains